 Presumably the author hasn’t done his research properly again in order to realise that the sharing options on YouTube provide a URL which can be pasted into WordPress blogs…?
 Update added late on 20/01/2017; the author revised his post to remove the quoted paragraph above and include some embedded videos after your correspondent “went to press”; either the author saw your correspondent’s advice here – in which case “you’re welcome” and it’s nice to know the author is at least paying attention some of the time – or another method presented itself after some actual research.
-At the time of writing, the original version of the author’s missive is available from Google’s cache but that may not remain the case for long.

-(That competition had over twenty entries, along with a large number of graphics and music releases; as we’ve noted before dear reader, there are a lot of people out there not finding the C64 difficult to work with in the way that the author has.)
+(That competition had over twenty entries, along with a large number of graphics and music releases; as we’ve noted before dear reader, there are a lot of people out there not finding the C64 difficult to work with in the way that the author does.)

 Eventually, I found out that I could use a computer to play all the instruments.
 It wasn’t a really good idea on computers which had only three or even four channel synthesizer chips, but the Yamaha CX5M Music Computer was much better with its eight channel synthesizer module.

 In 1985 when the author presumably made this purchase, the C64 also had an FM option available from the manufacturer; the SFX Sound Expander which came with a nine channel Yamaha YM3526 OPL sound chip.
 Here’s a picture of your correspondent’s SFX Sound Expander connected to a passing C64C…

 …and we’ll also include an embedded YouTube video from 4-Mat of Ate Bit’s release FMSid Demosong which combines the expansion’s output with the C64’s onboard SID chip.